Learn the why

 English, French, and Dutch at launch — Tendlet was made in Brussels, where the three live next to each other on every street sign.
 The app follows your iPhone's language; switch in Settings → Tendlet → Language if you'd like to override it.

-That's Premium territory — more folk than the free 2-folk limit, plus the full plant toolkit.
+That's Premium territory — more than the free 2-profile limit, plus the full plant toolkit.
 Plant pages keep setup, seasonal care, repot history, issue notes, and progress photos attached to the right plant, while Today groups same-species chores so a household of thirty pothos reads as one row, not thirty.

 Your data lives in your own iCloud account, not on our servers.
 If we ever stop maintaining the app, you keep everything you've recorded and can export it through standard iOS data tools.